-The Certificate in Conflict Transformation and Reconciliation (CCTR), facilitated by leading scholars and practitioners in the fields of conflict transformation and reconciliation from Duke University and other institutions, provides a timely learning opportunity for pastors and and other church leaders seeking theological and practical skills to foster reconciliation in their congregations and surrounding communities.
+The Certificate in Conflict Transformation and Reconciliation (CCTR), facilitated by scholars and practitioners in the fields of conflict transformation and reconciliation from Duke University and other institutions, provides a timely learning opportunity for pastors and other church leaders seeking theological and practical skills to foster reconciliation in their congregations and surrounding communities.

 Participants in this certificate program will learn how to:

 - Communicate authentic and transparent conversation on difficult issues

 - Host and reimagine covenants and liturgies that foster transformation and reconciliation in the church and the community